-Purple red semi-double flowers with a yellow heart produced in small trusses.
-Dark red hips in Fall.
+Purple-red, semi-double flowers with a yellow heart are produced in small trusses.
+Has dark red hips in the Fall.
 Disease resistant.
-Use individually, masses, or hedge.
+Use individually, en masse, or as hedge.

 Plant potted roses anytime during summer.
 Deadhead spent rose blooms on a daily bases, or twice weekly.
 During the rose's first year, deadhead the flowers as usual, but don't remove any leaves.

 Late winter or early spring is the time to do the annual major pruning and shaping.
 (But not for old once-blooming roses, summer prune after flowering only).